ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.rst

 | Backward            | 3                   | Return null                | Returns last data value   |
 +---------------------+---------------------+----------------------------+---------------------------+

-For additonal information on the effect of stream behaviors, see the documentation on the `read method <https://qi-docs.readthedocs.org/en/latest/Reading%20data/>`__ you are using.
+For additonal information about the effect of stream behaviors, see the documentation on the `read method <https://qi-docs.readthedocs.org/en/latest/Reading%20data/>`__ you are using.